David Murray (solicitor, born 1842)

-David Murray (1842 – 2 October 1928) was a Scottish lawyer, antiquarian and bibliophile.
+David Murray (15 April 1842 – 2 October 1928) was a Scottish lawyer, antiquarian and bibliophile.
 A successful solicitor in Glasgow for over 60 years, he wrote widely on the law, and also on archaeology.
 For the last 30 years of his life he held various offices in the governance of the University of Glasgow.

 Early life and family

-Murray was the son of the Glasgow writer (i.e., solicitor) David Murray, of the firms Murray & Galloway, and Murray & Smith, and Ann Hunter Guthrie.
+Murray was born in Glasgow on 15 April 1842, the son of the writer (i.e., solicitor) David Murray, of the firms Murray & Galloway, and Murray & Smith, and Ann Hunter Guthrie.